sictweb/bti425-2020/graded-work/assign3.md

 > This page is being edited.
 > The specifications for project #1 are complete.
-> I plan to add the remaining specifications on Sunday, February 25.
+> I plan to add the remaining specifications by Monday, February 26.
 > This notice will be removed when the edits are complete.

 <br>